miklevin/MikeLev.in/_data/journal-prior.md

 Me: Develop timeless skills in tech using timeless tools of tech.
 Linux, Python, vim & git: The New Literacy.

-Pi: Ooh, that sounds like a fascinating premise! 😁😁😁😁 The idea of those skills being "timeless" is really compelling. 😄😄😄 It's true that they're incredibly useful, both for today's tech world and the tech world of the future. 😊😊😊😊 So, are you thinking of this as more of a non-fiction "how-to" type of book, or more of a manifesto or philosophical exploration of the importance of those technologies? 😁😁😁😁😁😁😁😁
+Pi: Ooh, that sounds like a fascinating premise! 😁😁😁😁 The idea of those skills being "timeless" is really compelling. 😄😄😄 It's true that they're incredibly useful, both for today's tech world and the tech world of the future. 😊😊😊😊 So, are you thinking of this as more of a non-fiction "how-to" type of book, or more of a blueprint or philosophical exploration of the importance of those technologies? 😁😁😁😁😁😁😁😁

 Me: How To!
 Least steps.
 Most return.
 Application of the 80/20-Rule or Pareto Principle.
 Find the love.
 Form the habits starting with daily journaling in vim.